Home » Health Conditions

 Lie 2: Universal health care in the U.S. would deprive its citizens of services.

 Research has shown that with universal health care systems citizens have more hospital stays and more doctor visits than in the United States.
 Currently about 30 percent of Americans have trouble with health care access because of payment problems, which is a far larger percentage than in any other industrialized country.
-Around 17 percent of Americans live without health insurance and about 75 percent of uninsured who are sick suffer difficulties with paying for or even accessing health care.
+Around 17 percent of Americans live without health insurance and about 75 percent of uninsured people who are sick suffer difficulties with paying for or even accessing health care.

 Lie 3: Universal health care in America would be too expensive.